ATAR Score Guide by Subject

 The table of university course entry scores uses ATAR (Australian Tertiary Admission Rank) cut offs for bachelor degrees.
 These provide guidance for 2021 admissions and late 2020 admissions.

 ATAR or ATAR-equivalent scores are published by the universities and indicate the score a school leaver needs to achieve to receive an offer.
-Some are fixed while others are estimated scores based on final cut-offs for 2018 applicants.
-The sample consists of 3 of the most popular undergraduate degrees: Arts, Business/Commerce, and Engineering/Science.
+Some are fixed while others are estimated scores based on final cut-offs for 2019 or 2020 applicants.
+The sample consists of 3 of the most popular undergraduate degrees: Arts, Business/Commerce, and Science/Engineering.

 Universities that are hard to get into are considered prestigious.
 Demand for places is strong, so they can set admission standards above the norm.
 Are they better?
 Maybe, maybe not.
 But a degree from a university with tough entry standards will tend to be valued more than a degree from an “average” university.